What is AssocRICS and how does it differ from MRICS and FRICS?.

 Share

-• Professional Members may use “MRICS” after their names (previously members at this level were known as Professional Associates and used the designation “ARICS”).
+MRICS is the designation for Professional Members.
+Previously, those at this level were known as Professional Associates and used the designation ‘ARICS’.

-Professional Members and Fellows of RICS are entitled to use the designation “Chartered Surveyor” and variations such as “Chartered Building Surveyor” or “Chartered Quantity Surveyor”, depending on their route of entry to the profession.
+Surveyors with MRICS or FRICS designations are entitled to use “Chartered Surveyor” and variations such as ‘Chartered Building Surveyor’ or ‘Chartered Quantity Surveyor’, depending on their route of entry to the profession.
 Fellows are leaders in their field, people who have undertaken notable projects or made a special contribution to the profession.
 Only professional members who are major achievers in their careers may apply.

-Once an Associate member, it is then possible to begin working your way up to Chartered status.
-The Sava Diploma in Residential Surveying and Valuation leads to direct entry at RICS Associate Level.
+Once an Associate member, it is possible to begin working your way up to Chartered status by gaining experience.